 Instructions

-- Over medium heat in a 10-inch non-stick pan, melt the butter.
+- Melt butter in a large non-stick pan on medium heat.
 Add strained corn and mix with butter.

-- Add half the amount of cheese and mix with corn.
+- Add half the amount of shredded cheese and mix.

-- Lower heat to LOW.
-Add remaining cheese on top.
-Cover to melt it for about 2 minutes.
+- Reduce to low heat.
+Add remaining cheese on top of the corn.
+Cover with a lid to melt the cheese for 2-3 minutes.
 Serve & enjoy!

 AR Haggerty